Supalertee/Phasediagram_CNN/README.md

 # Train Data

 In this example, I generate the spectral function by solving a system of differential equations.
-See my college paper [Classification of Mott Gap] (https://doi.org/10.48550/arXiv.2404.10412).
+See my college paper [Classification of Mott Gap](https://doi.org/10.48550/arXiv.2404.10412).
 I also provided the Julia code to generate the spectral function.
 See.

 The train data will be divided into 2 classes: gapped and gapless.
 The dataset is collected in CSV (data frame) format.
-I uploaded all data here: https://drive.google.com/drive/folders/18zn7zBnz3JQzz35ODgLYF7AWuLrYS50E?usp=drive_link
+I uploaded all the data here:[Drive](https://drive.google.com/drive/folders/18zn7zBnz3JQzz35ODgLYF7AWuLrYS50E?usp=drive_link)